Actions of $\operatorname{Alt}(n)$ on groups of finite Morley rank without involutions: Introduction

 Much of the current work on permutation groups of finite Morley rank is structured around guiding problems of Alexandre Borovik and Gregory Cherlin about the degree of {generic} transitivity~\cite{BoCh08}.
 This topic originated in the algebraic setting in work of Vladimir Popov~\cite{PoV07}, and his findings---as well as the questions that remain---have provided much inspiration for the finite Morley rank setting.
 And in the other direction, results obtained in this more general (and perhaps more appropriate) context have also extended the algebraic theory.

 Due in large part to work on generic transitivity, there has been much recent activity investigating \emph{representations} in a finite Morley rank context, and one emerging theme is the relevance of understanding representations of \emph{finite groups} in this setting.
 This was already present in the work of Borovik and Cherlin where the determination of the minimal Morley rank of an abelian group on which $\Sym(n)$ can act faithfully and definably drives their subsequent analysis establishing a bound on the degree of generic transitivity for primitive groups of finite Morley rank.
-The authors of this article also studied representations of the symmetric group in their classification of generically $4$-transitive actions on sets of rank $2$~\cite{AlWi17}, and in that work, there was a need to analyze representations where the acted upon group was not necessarily abelian.
+The authors of this article also studied representations of the symmetric group in their classification of generically $4$-transitive actions on sets of rank $2$~\cite{AlWi19}, and in that work, there was a need to analyze representations where the acted upon group was not necessarily abelian.
 Additionally, the recent work of Ay\c{s}e Berkman and Alexandre Borovik completing the classification of representations of finite Morley rank with a sufficiently high degree of generic transitivity makes critical use of the hyperoctahedral group~\cite{BeBo18,BeBo21}.

 The present authors have sought to extend their analysis of actions on sets of rank $2$ to sets of arbitrary rank, and additional knowledge of representations of the symmetric group appears to be essential.
 In particular, a lower bound on the rank of a (not necessarily abelian) group admitting a faithful and definable action of $\Sym(n)$ is strongly desired, and a classification of those actions achieving the lower bound would further clarify the situation.
-The latter was recently addressed by Luis Jaime Corredor, Adrien Deloro, and the second author~\cite{CDW21}; the following conjecture proposes a rough bound to address the former.
+The latter was recently addressed by Luis Jaime Corredor, Adrien Deloro, and the second author~\cite{CDW21} (with the work of Borovik on actions of arbitrary finite groups being highly relevant as well~\cite{BoA20}); the following conjecture proposes a rough bound to address the former.

 \begin{mainconjecture}[see {\cite[Section~1.2]{CDW21}}] Suppose that $\Sym(n)$ or $\Alt(n)$ acts definably and faithfully by automorphisms on a connected group of finite Morley rank $G$, with $n$ sufficiently large.
 If $G$ is nonabelian, then $\rk G \ge n-1$, and if $G$ is nonsolvable, then $\rk G \ge n$. \end{mainconjecture}